Uinta County, Wyoming: Government and infrastructure

 The Wyoming Department of Health Wyoming State Hospital, a psychiatric facility, is located in Evanston.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

+Uinta County, like much of Wyoming, is powerfully Republican.
+The last Democratic presidential nominee to win the county was Lyndon Johnson in 1964.